How to Paint Your Front Door with Fusion Mineral Paint

-Fusion Tough Coat is non-yellowing, clear top coat that we created for additional protection in high traffic areas.
+Fusion Tough Coat Matte Wipe-on Poly and the new Tough Coat Gloss Wipe-on Poly are non-yellowing, clear top coats created for additional protection in high traffic areas.
 We want to emphasize that *most* cases, you do NOT need to use this and yet we made it because we know some of our customers just want that extra bit of reassurance when painting high traffic areas.
-We also wrote a very thorough post about how, when and if you need to use it.
+We also wrote avery thorough postabout how, when and if you need to use it.

 Some people who have painted their exterior doors, have done Tough Coat, top coat trick – a 3 layer technique approach with their Tough Coat and Fusion paint.
 This is where you paint one coat of Fusion paint, then a layer of Fusion’s Tough Coat, then a second coat of Fusion paint.
 This may be good in situations where your door faces a direction where a lot of natural elements get at it on a regular basis (think high winter winds blowing dirt and small rocks, beating rain with hail and so forth).
 So this is really a personal choice for you to decide whether or not to use on your door that only you can answer.
 In most cases, all you really need is Fusion Mineral Paint.